← Back to Stories

 Key details reported by multiple sources:

-- Chelsea lost five successive Premier League games without scoring, a streak not seen since 1912
+• Chelsea have not scored in five consecutive Premier League matches, a streak not seen since 1912.

-- Calum McFarlane will take over as interim manager for the rest of the season, including the FA Cup semi-final against Leeds on April 27, 2026
+• Calum McFarlane will take over as interim manager for the FA Cup semi-final against Leeds on April 27, 2026, and the rest of the season.

-- Rosenior criticized his players after the 3-0 defeat at Brighton, calling the performance 'indefensible' and saying 'something needs to change drastically'
+• Rosenior criticized his players after the Brighton defeat, calling the performance 'indefensible' and saying 'something needs to change drastically.'

 Points of Difference